How To Guides

 • Calls to action (CTAs): Well-placed CTAs (such as “Learn More,” “Shop Now,” or “Get Started”) guide users toward their next steps.
 These should stand out but not overwhelm the page.

-• Testimonials or social proof: Brief customer reviews or statistics demonstrating your success can add credibility without overloading the page with too much text.
+• Testimonials or social proof: Short proof points, project examples or links to case studies can add credibility without overloading the page with too much text.

 Visuals: